JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 2. In the list of templates, select **Kotlin Multiplatform Shared Module**.
    Leave the library name `shared` and enter the package name `com.jetbrains.simplelogin.shared`.
 3. Click **Finish**.
 The wizard creates a shared module, changes the build script accordingly, and starts a Gradle sync.
-4. You should see this file structure in the `shared` directory:
+4. When the setup is complete, you will see the following file structure in the `shared` directory:

    ![Final file structure inside the shared directory](shared-directory-structure.png){width="341"}

 5. Make sure that the `kotlin.androidLibrary.minSdk` property in the `shared/build.gradle.kts` file matches the value of the same property in the `app/build.gradle.kts` file.

+### Add code to the shared module

 Now that you have a shared module, add some common code to be shared in the `commonMain/kotlin/com.jetbrains.simplelogin.shared` directory: